How I travelled to 13 countries debt-free while doing a PhD

 Eventually, after seeing other “full-time” travel bloggers succeeding, I realized the potential for earning significant income through travel blogging.
 I began to learn as much as I could in my spare time about online marketing, search engine optimization, affiliate commission, ad placements, sponsorship, engagement rates, industry standards…the list goes on.

 There is a lot of work that goes on behind the scenes!

 Since shifting my focus from blogging as a ‘side hobby’ to blogging as a ‘side hustle’, I have realized a blog truly is a small business.
 A travel blogger is not just someone traveling the world having fun; they are an entrepreneur in addition to a writer, photographer, designer, online marketer, freelancer, social media influencer, and more.

 At this point my main sources of income through my blog has been sponsored posts and affiliate commission; it has also opened up several doors for me to gain freelance writing opportunities over the past year which has been the bulk of my online income.

-If you are interested in starting your own blog, I recommend ipage as a host.
+If you are interested in starting your own blog, definitely check out my guide to getting started (and take advantage of a special discount too!)

 Like I mentioned above, it is possible for travel bloggers to get compensated with free travel.
 I am definitely not suggesting you start a travel blog just to get free travel – it doesn’t work that way.
 In fact, a recent incident on Twitter has sparked controversy within the industry as to whether non-monetary compensation is legitimate.
 Some industry experts believe the travel blogging niche has moved past this.